apecloud/kubeblocks.io/blog/sysbench-performance-test-report--apecloud-postgresql.md

 ### Plan

 1. Use the clusters and table data in [Test on Pod](#test-on-pod).
 2. Start the Sysbench client on ECS to perform the `point_select` and `update_index` tests.
-Perform stress tests on ApeCloud PostgreSQL via load balancer IP and * RDS PostgreSQL via VPC IP.
+Perform stress tests on KubeBlocks PostgreSQL via load balancer IP and RDS PostgreSQL via VPC IP.
 3. The test takes about 2 minutes.

 ### Perform the test